AlvaroSanchez91/Shiny_app/README.md

 ## Predictive Model.

 This model predict the salary using our own data.
 We just have to upload it, and download the predictions.
-Also, we can see a table wich show the predictions
+Also, we can see a table wich show the predictions.